 • provide a broad curriculum that supports each child’s personal, social, moral, emotional and academic development

 • develop enquiring minds and a love of learning which will last a lifetime

 • develop in our children the skills which will enable them to become active and responsible citizens, contributing to the local and wider community

 • develop children’s life skills such as adaptability, communication, resilience and empathy with the diverse nature of society, to enable them to cope with life in secondary school and beyond

 • provide opportunities, in school and during extended school hours to give children a wide range of experiences to develop varied talents and interests

 • celebrate children’s achievements, promote high standards and encourage children to do their best

 • work in partnership with parents and the local community in a spirit of openness

-At Bovey Tracey Primary School we have a responsibility to prepare children for life in modern Britain.
+At Bovey Tracey Primary School we have a responsibility to positively prepare children for life in modern Britain.
 We are committed to ensuring that our pupils are introduced to fundamental British values through our ethos, curriculum and in all areas of work within our school.
-The respect that our staff gives to our pupils sets the tone of tolerance, openness and understanding, which pupils adopt themselves and pass on to others.
+Our four Golden Rules - ‘Respect’, ‘Kind’, ‘Responsible’ and ‘Safe’ - set the tone of tolerance, openness and understanding, which pupils adopt themselves and pass on to others.